makalu/makalu.github.com/blog/_posts/2015-09-14-the-design-of-xapo.markdown

 Now we’re on a page that gives the visual impression that we’re floating in space—complete with moving stars in the background—and boasting that Xapo has raised $40 million.
 This is the last screen in the product tour, and it’s the screen least related to the product.

-At this point, I’ve finished the “product tour”, but I feel I know even less about the product than I did at the beginning.
+At this point, I’ve finished the tour, but I feel I know even less about the product than I did at the beginning.
 I certainly am left with the impression that Xapo take security seriously, but I still don’t know exactly what Xapo _is_ or whether it’s relevant to _me_.

 ## The tour didn’t work.
 Let’s try navigating around.